turingschool-projects/kwk-level3-swift/aviatrix/i1_destinations.markdown

 3) Salt Lake City (1150 miles)
 ```

-Try flying to Denver -- but you'll find we're still stuck in St. Louis!
+Try flying to Denver -- you'll get this message: "🛬 You've arrived in St. Louis!"
+Hmm...
+I thought we just flew to Denver?
+Looks like we have some more work to do.

 ### Flying

 We're displaying the menu of destinations.
 We're allowing the user to pick a destination.
-But our plane isn't budging.
+But our plane isn't moving.

 #### Reading the Simulator

-Back in the simulator look at the `fly` method.
+Back in the simulator look at the `fly` method (inside the 'if' statement).
 You'll find a line that looks like this:

 ```
 plane.fly_to(destinations[number])